lassalleloan/SpellChecker/README.md

-# SpellChecker
+# SpellChecker :: A SpellChecker with Ternary Search Tree
-A SpellChecker with Ternary Search Tree
+Authors: Loan Lassalle, Damien Carnal and Matthieu Chatelan